This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Year-Round Balcony Gardening

-You can keep your balcony plants thriving year-round by gradually adjusting them to changing conditions.
+You can keep your balcony garden thriving all year long by adjusting your care routine with each season’s changing needs.

 Gradually Introducing Plants to Outdoor Conditions